 This Indian Standard (Second Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by Pump Sectional Committee had been approved by the Mechanical Engineering Division Council.

-As, for agricultural purposes, Centrifugal jet pumps are generally used, the Committee felt the need of preparing separate standard on centrifugal jet pumps.
+As, for agricultural purposes, centrifugal jet pumps are generally used, the committee felt the need of preparing separate standard on centrifugal jet pumps.

 This standard was first formulated in 1987 and subsequently revised in 1997.

-This revision has been taken up to keep pace with the latest technological developments and practices followed in Pump industry.
+This revision has been taken up to keep pace with the latest technological developments and practices followed in pump industry.
 This revision incorporates the following major changes, apart from incorporating the amendments issued to the last version of the standard:

 A new clause 6 has been added and clause 10.3 has been modified;